Zerkariya/IBM_Call_for_code/README.md

 #### 3.1 Further, the data is separated into three subdataset.
 The first dataset only includes the people with race as Black.
 The second dataset only includes the people with race with no Black people.

-#### 3.2 Then, we run the Linear Regression on first two datasets individually and generate two weights individually.
+#### 3.2 Then, we run the knn and spectural on first two datasets individually and generate two weights individually.
 Hence, what we want to check is whether they have the similar predictions on the third dataset.
 If there is a huge difference between their predictions, we would have two more questions to argue.
 1) Which w has higher accuracy on the third dataset's predictions?